An Accelerated Stochastic Variance-Reduced Algorithm for Entropic Wasserstein Barycenters: When PDASGD Improves the Computational Complexity

 \end{theorem}

-Equipped with the convergence rate of the APDAGD, we make a comparison in the following corollary. \begin{corollary} Suppose that the computational complexity of each iteration is $\mathcal{O}(\mathcal{K})$ for\\ PDASGD and $\mathcal{O}(n\mathcal{K})$ for APDAGD, and $f(x)$ is strongly convex.
-Under Assumption \ref{assume} and Assumption \ref{assume2}, if one applies PDASGD (let the number of inner loops be $m=n$) and APDAGD to problem \eqref{primal2} and \eqref{dual2}, the total computational complexity of obtaining an $\epsilon$-approximation solution $\widehat{x}$, i.e., $f(\widehat{x})-f(x^{\ast})\leq \epsilon$ (or $f(\mathbb{E}[\widehat{x}])-f(x^{\ast})\leq \epsilon$ for the random-variable output $\widehat{x}$), is for APDAGD and for PDASGD. \end{corollary} \begin{remark}Notably, PDASGD computes the gradient of only one element function $\phi_i(\lambda)$ in each iteration, and there are $n$ element functions in total.
-Hence, it is reasonable to impose assumptions regarding the computational complexity of each iteration.
-For clarity, we additionally assume that $f(x)$ is strongly convex, ensuring the smoothness of the dual objective function $\phi(\lambda)$ as discussed in Remark \ref{rem1}.
-This assumption can be met by entropy-regularized OT. \end{remark}
+Using the APDAGD convergence rate, Corollary~\ref{coro} compares APDAGD and PDASGD.
+PDASGD computes the gradient of one component function, $\phi_i(\lambda)$, at each iteration, whereas APDAGD computes the full gradient over all $n$ components.
+For clarity, we additionally assume that $f$ is strongly convex, ensuring smoothness of the dual objective $\phi(\lambda)$ as discussed in Proposition~\ref{rem1}. \begin{corollary} Suppose that the computational complexity per iteration is $\mathcal{O}(\mathcal{K})$ for PDASGD, where only one gradient component is computed, and $\mathcal{O}(n\mathcal{K})$ for APDAGD, where the full gradient is computed.
+Additionally, assume that $f$ is strongly convex.
+Under Assumptions~\ref{assume0}, \ref{assume}, and~\ref{assume2}, applying PDASGD with $M=n$ inner loops and APDAGD to \eqref{generalprimalmain} and \eqref{generaldualmain} gives total computational complexity for APDAGD and for PDASGD, to obtain a solution $\vec{x}$ satisfying $f(\vec{x})-f(x^{\ast})\leq \epsilon$, or $\mathbb{E}[f(\vec{x})]-f(x^{\ast})\leq \epsilon$ for a random output. \end{corollary}

-Corollary \ref{coro} implies that the proposed PDASGD could reduce the theoretical complexity of giving the $\epsilon$-approximation solution over APDAGD by $\mathcal{O}(\sqrt{n})$.
-Other primal-dual accelerated first-order algorithms have a similar convergence rate or computational complexity as APDAGD, e.g., APDAMD \cite{lin2019efficient}, APDRCD \cite{guo2020fast}, AAM \cite{guminov2021combination}.
-We omit these comparisons due to the page limit.
+Corollary~\ref{coro} shows that PDASGD reduces the total arithmetic complexity of producing a primal output with objective gap at most $\epsilon$ by a factor of $\sqrt{n}$ relative to APDAGD.
+Other accelerated primal-dual first-order algorithms have convergence rates or computational complexities comparable to APDAGD, including APDAMD \citep{lin2019efficient}, APDRCD \citep{guo2020fast}, and AAM \citep{guminov2021combination}.
+We omit these parallel comparisons to conserve space.

-In conclusion, Corollary \ref{coro} helps us understand the conditions under which the total complexity of applying the proposed PDASGD to solve the OT problem is lower than that of other first-order counterparts which are not based on stochastic gradient descent.
-The key component is that the smooth parameters $\widetilde{L}, \overline{L}, L^{\prime}$ in Assumption \ref{assume2} are in the same order.
-The following is an example where $\widetilde{L}, \overline{L}, L^{\prime}$ are not in the same order. \begin{example} If the dual objective function $\phi(\lambda)$ has the following expression